uxebu/uxebu.com/content/index.md

 **We are skilled.**

-We have expertise with a variety of programming languages, and a skilful knowledge of JavaScript and HTML5.
-That’s what we live and breathe for.
+We have expertise with a variety of programming languages, and deep and skilful knowledge of JavaScript and HTML5 - it’s what we live and breathe.
 We don’t just build your product, we make it outstanding.
-Our unique knowledge ensures high quality in maintaing your product durable.
+Our unique knowledge ensures high quality and maintainable and durable products.
-As a company, our aim is to focus on our clients and exceed their needs and expectations.
+As a company, our aim is to focus on you and exceed your needs and expectations.

 **We love the web.**